psytau/browsergment/README.md

 ##BROWSER GMENTATION

 This is a simple project that attempts to expose Chrome's natural language segmentation to JavaScript.
+It's particularly useful for languages like chinese that aren't easily parsed in to 'words'.

+中文分词模块

 ### Dev Setup